 5.1 Community Complaints

-In the 2019/2020 reporting period SICTL received a total of 8 complaints, which are generally noise concerns.
-The noise complaints were registered to NSW EPA and NSW Ports by the surrounding residents who generally alleged idling train noises, unusual loud blowing of vessel horns, excessive beeping and loud clang sounds as well as vibrations and engine noises from berthed vessels at the Port.
+In the 2020/2021 reporting period SICTL received 4 noise complaints.
+The noise complaints were registered to NSW Ports by the surrounding residents who generally alleged extreme loud bangs and engine noises from berthed vessels at the Port.